adhitaazizi/movie-recommendation/README.md

 Report is in the [report](./REPORT.md)

-Defends on frontend, the app design is commond so I use LLM to create the TMDB frontend and plan to change the color later though some aspects are completely different such as the movie and search pages.
+Defends on frontend, the app design is common so I use LLM to create the TMDB frontend and plan to change the color later though some aspects are completely different such as the movie and search pages.
 Furthermore I implement a chatbot for movie qa.

 For the backend, the data is from [the movies dataset](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset) which is outdated for 8 years so the qa chatbot would not recognize the past 8 years movies from now.